liferay/liferay-docs/develop/tutorials/articles/liferay-faces/17-using-predestroy-and-bridgepredestroy-annotations-with-liferay-faces-bridge.markdown

-Setting the value of the `context-param` instructs Liferay Faces Bridge to prefer the `@BridgePreDestroy` annotation over the standard `@PreDestroy` annotation in order to support a WSRP remote portal environment.
+Setting the value of the `context-param` instructs Liferay Faces Bridge to prefer the `@BridgePreDestroy` annotation over the standard `@PreDestroy` annotation, in order to support a WSRP remote portal environment.

-The following listener in `WEB-INF/web.xml` is required to support the `@BridgeRequestScopeAttributeAdded` annotation in a WSRP remote portal
+The following listener from a `WEB-INF/web.xml` demonstrates supporting the `@BridgeRequestScopeAttributeAdded` annotation in a WSRP remote portal
 environment: